microsoftgraph/msgraph-sample-office-addin/README.md

 To run the completed project in this folder, you need the following:

-- [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com/) installed on your development machine. (**Note:** This tutorial was written with Node version 16.14.2 and Yarn version 1.22.19.
+- [Node.js](https://nodejs.org) and [Yarn](https://yarnpkg.com/) installed on your development machine. (**Note:** This sample was written with Node version 16.14.2 and Yarn version 1.22.19.
 The steps in this guide may work with other versions, but that has not been tested.)
 - Either a personal Microsoft account with a mailbox on Outlook.com, or a Microsoft work or school account.

 If you don't have a Microsoft account, there are a couple of options to get a free account: